New York City Subway nomenclature: Route consistency

-Table of service label use
+Table of service label and color use

 This is a table of when each service has existed (and been signed for the public).
 Shuttles were SS until 1985, when they became S (which had been used for specials).
+Colors reflected in the table correspond to the official MTA issued maps; rollsign colors are not always consistent with that.

 Various colors were used for shuttles in 1967; in 1968 all six became green, and in 1979 all shuttles became dark gray.